Battle of Sultanabad

-The Battle of Sultanabad (Persian: نبرد سلطانآباد) occurred on February 13, 1812, between the Russian Empire and the Persian Empire.
+The Battle of Sultanabad (نبرد سلطانآباد) occurred on 13 February 1812, between the Russian Empire and the Persian Empire.
 In the resulting battle, the Russians were surrounded and routed.

-The Persians, numerically superior, were led by Abbas Mirza and fought the Russians.
+The Persians, numerically superior, were led by Crown Prince Abbas Mirza.
 A Persian offensive into Georgia, with Persia's British and French-trained Nezam-e Jadid infantry, initiated the battle.
 The Persians had also obtained European cannons from the French.

 The Persians won the battle by moving faster than the Russians and by attacking them near their camp with the reformed European-style infantry.
 However, the Battle of Aslanduz and the Siege of Lankaran followed soon after, shifting the momentum of the war firmly in Russia's favor.